gpbl/isomorphic500/README.md

 ### Router

 This app uses [fluxible-router](https://github.com/yahoo/fluxible-router) for routing.
 Fluxible-router works pretty well in fluxible applications since it follows the flux paradigm.
-The [Application component](src/Application.js) is wrapped by its `handleHistory` utils to bind the router to the app.
+The [Application component](src/Application.js) uses the `@handleHistory` decorator to bind the router to the app.

 ### Stores

-Instead of directly listening to stores, components are wrapped in an high-order component using the fluxible `connectToStores` add-on.
+Instead of directly listening to stores, components use fluxible's `@connectToStores` decorator: a store state is passed to components as prop.
 See for example the [PhotoPage](src/pages/PhotoPage.js) or the [FeaturedPage](src/pages/FeaturedPage.js).

-Other components need to access the store data without listening to the stores: they make use of the fluxible context, requiring the `getStore` function in the context's type.
+`connectToStore` can also "consume" store data without actually listening to any store.
 This is the case of [NavBar](src/components/NavBar.js) or [LocaleSwitcher](src/components/LocaleSwitcher.js).

 #### Resource stores